IAG-MMDC/MO-IT103-Group-21/README.md

 ---

-### Employee
+## Employee

-Use this account to access the employee dashboard and view payroll information.
+Use this account to access employee information and payroll details.

 **Username**